• Skip to primary navigation

 • Poppy seed is a common ingredient in the Central European region, especially Hungary and Poland, and holidays are always a cultural celebration.

-• In this region, the poppy seed is a symbol of wealth and fertility - which is why Makos Guba is enjoyed at the holidays, including the New Year.
+• In this region, the poppy seed is a symbol of wealth and fertility - which is why Makos Guba is enjoyed on holidays, including the New Year and Christmas.

 • From a practical standpoint, the popular dessert is easy to make ahead - see the next section for more details.